Silver Lake, Minnesota: History

 Silver Lake was platted in 1881, and named for the lake near the town site.
 Silver Lake was incorporated in 1889.
 The city was co-founded by John S. Jerabek.

 Geography

 Silver Lake is in northern McLeod County, on the north shore of the lake of the same name.
 Minnesota State Highway 7 passes through the north side of the city, leading west 9 mi to Hutchinson and east 50 mi to Minneapolis.
 Glencoe, the McLeod county seat, is 10 mi to the south.

-According to the U.S. Census Bureau, the city of Silver Lake has a total area of 0.41 sqmi, all land.
+According to the U.S. Census Bureau, the city of Silver Lake has an area of 0.41 sqmi, all land.